mtolgatektas/OpenGL-Waves/README.md

 # 🌊 Ocean Waves in OpenGL
-*"I just really like how water looks."*
+*I just really like how water looks.*

 This project is my personal dive into the world of real-time fluid simulation.
 It started with a simple goal: figure out how to make a flat grid of triangles look and move like the ocean.